tldr-pages/tldr/pages/common/carbon-now.md

 > Create beautiful images of code.
 > More at <https://github.com/mixn/carbon-now-cli>.

-- Create image from file using default settings:
+- Create an image from a file using default settings:

 `carbon-now {{file}}`